 This course offers you an expanded study of the topics outlined in the one semester Statistics and Probability course.
 You will find that the topics are now developed and presented in a more refined and structured format with increased emphasis on technology, problem-solving, and writing to ensure a deep, conceptual understanding of statistics and to help students develop their quantitative reasoning skills.
 Technology will be used extensively in this course for data analysis collection and the simulation approach to probability.
 Additional topics to be studied include hypothesis testing, confidence intervals, and regression analysis.
 By selecting this course, you will be trained in the exacting methods to be used in taking the AP Statistics exam in May.
+It is an expectation that every student enrolled in this course takes the national AP exam in May.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
+If there is a financial need families should consult with the AP Coordinator.